 How you react to things will greatly influence how your kids react.
-If you complain the meets are long and boring, so will they…whereas if you treat it as a opportunity to make new friends while catching some sun and have some fun racing mixed in…your kids will be more likely to enjoy themselves.
-Instead of focusing on their place in a race, focus on whether or not they improved their time, or if they improved a specific skill….celebrate their accomplishments with them….and remember that not all accomplishments are measured in wins, loses, ribbons, and medals…sometimes they are measured in towel hugs and ice cream cones on the way home.
+If you complain the meets are long and boring, so will they.
+On the other hand, if you treat it as a opportunity to make new friends while catching some sun and have some fun racing mixed in, your kids will be more likely to enjoy themselves.
+Instead of focusing on their place in a race, focus on whether or not they improved their time, or if they improved a specific skill.
+Celebrate their accomplishments with them, and remember that not all accomplishments are measured in wins, loses, ribbons, and medals.
+Sometimes they are measured in towel hugs and ice cream cones on the way home.

 8. Pack like a swim mom!

-Finally…not only are you a cheerleader, event manager, entertainer, and provider of warmth and comfort at meets….you’re also expected to have a swim mom/dad bag that rivals Mary Poppin’s stash of stuff.
+Finally, not only are you a cheerleader, event manager, entertainer, and provider of warmth and comfort at meets, but you’re also expected to have a swim mom/dad bag that rivals Mary Poppin’s stash of stuff.
 Snacks, drinks, sun screen, extra goggles, extra swim cap, money for concessions, chairs, a blanket to lay on, extra towels for after race hugs, bug repellent, umbrella, sharpie for writing events, heats, and lanes on arms, and dry clothes to go home in…and most importantly a camera/phone!

 So enjoy your first year’s of Rec League swimming.
 No matter how stressed or embarrassed you might feel on occasion, trust me…someday you’ll look back and miss this!